kate-repo/flamingo/README.md

 ### How to start

-To start Tic Tac Toe project please build all services with maven `mvn clean install` and start built applications `java -jar <service root dir>/target/<service name>.jar`.
+To start Tic Tac Toe project sequentially build all services with maven `mvn clean install` and start built applications `java -jar <service root dir>/target/<service name>.jar`.
 You can find more details in README.md files of every service.

 ### How to start integration tests